L (Death Note): In Death Note

 L uses a single, capital blackletter "L" to represent himself.

-L, who also uses the aliases Hideki Ryuga (流河 旱樹, Ryūga Hideki), Ryuzaki (竜崎, Ryūzaki), Eraldo Coil (エラルド＝コイル, Erarudo Koiru), and Deneuve (ドヌーヴ, Donūvu), the latter two for which he has developed reputations as the second- and third-best detectives in the world, is a very discreet and secretive individual and only communicates with the authorities through his assistant/representative Watari.
+L, who also uses the aliases Hideki Ryuga (流河 旱樹, Ryūga Hideki), Ryuzaki (竜崎, Ryūzaki), Eraldo Coil (エラルド = コイル, Erarudo Koiru), and Deneuve (ドヌーヴ, Donūvu), the latter two for which he has developed reputations as the second- and third-best detectives in the world, is a very discreet and secretive individual and only communicates with the authorities through his assistant/representative Watari.
 He never shows his face to the world, instead representing himself with a capital L in blackletter font.
 His real name, L Lawliet, is only revealed in the guidebook Death Note 13: How to Read.

-Whilst presented as an enigmatic, nameless, highly-intelligent, cunning and globally-esteemed international consulting detective, L is revealed to actually be a tall, disheveled and gaunt youth in his 20s with a pale complexion and visible dark circles around his eyes.
-He is a socially-inept, awkward and somewhat misanthropic recluse.
-He has many notable quirks and eccentricities, such as holding things with his index finger and thumb, crouching instead of sitting, mostly walking around barefoot, and having an unnatural affinity for sweets, cakes, candies, dairy foods and confectionery foods.
-He is seen exclusively eating these foods but this diet has no apparent effect on his health and physiology.
-Even with these eccentricities, he is a highly-skilled, intellectually-astute and brilliant criminologist/crime investigator.
-He may come off as cold and cynical and often utilizes questionable methods and mostly takes up solving cases out of boredom rather than a sense of duty.
-However, he does have a strict moral code, is aware of his own flaws and shortcomings and is unwilling to cross morally repugnant standards, unlike Kira.
+L is introduced as an enigmatic, nameless, international consulting detective, renowned for his intelligence and success in solving cases.
+He is later revealed as a young man in his 20s, tall and gaunt, with a pale complexion and dark circles under his eyes.
+Socially awkward and reclusive, he exhibits several distinctive habits including holding objects between his thumb and forefinger, crouching rather than sitting, going barefoot, and scratching one ankle with the toes of the other foot.
+He is depicted eating primarily sweets, cakes, and other sugary or dairy based foods, a diet that does not seem to affect his health.

+Despite his eccentricities, L is portrayed as a highly capable investigator who often employs unconventional methods and is motivated more by curiosity or boredom than by a sense of duty.
+He nonetheless adheres to a personal moral code, is self aware of his own flaws. and refuses to act in ways he considers morally unacceptable.